Welcome to

 Time displayed is Flowtime.

-Flow Research is now shipping The World Market for Primary Elements, 2nd Edition, our first complete overview of primary elements in more than a decade.
+Flow Research is now working on The World Market for Primary Elements, 3rd Edition, our first complete overview of primary elements in five years.
 We are happy to report that the market is riding a wave of growth in the oil & gas industry and doing well.

-This new 400-page study details the current size of the worldwide primary elements market, the leading suppliers’ market shares, and market forecasts for the next five years.
+This upcoming study details the current size of the worldwide primary elements market, the leading suppliers’ market shares, and market forecasts for the next five years.

 The study presents: